ReMix:Final Fantasy IV "Fighting for Tomorrow" 5:29

 Ladies and gentlemen, and even men who try to be gentle but can't seem to ever get it right, I am extremely proud to present OC ReMix's 14th album, Final Fantasy IV: Echoes of Betrayal, Light of Redemption!

 I've been waiting quite awhile myself to hear the finished product the whole way through, and I have to say OA & company have come up with an awesome, inspired, multi-faceted behemoth of an album.
 There's something here for everyone, from trance to metal, jazz to classical, and the variety is matched only by the consistency: massive congratulations to everyone involved!
 We had a badass time yesterday at Otakon, unveiling Echoes to the world through the 110% perfect debut trailer Jose put together; I asked him if he could do something like a week ago or something crazy like that, and I had no idea he'd find enough time to knock it out of the park like he did.
-That's the tip of the iceberg, though, as this album contains dozens of fantastic tracks I'm still fully exploring and getting into; there's some stuff that kicks your ass the second you hear it, and other more subtle arrangements that grow on you, and my impression thus far is that it's an excellent selection of tracks that fully embraces the idea of experimentation, exploration, and expression.
+That's the tip of the iceberg, though, as this album contains dozens of fantastic tracks I'm still fully exploring and getting into; there's some stuff that kicks your ass the second you hear it, and other more subtle arrangements that grow on you, and my impression thus far is that it's an excellent selection of tracks that fully embraces the idea of experimentation, exploration, and ex

 But, honestly now, enough of what I have to say - Andrew's got some words: